Jdmason1/us-executions-since-1977/index.md

 ## Home

 My project is set up to examine and analyze data through visualizes retaining to United States executions since 1977.
-I am working from 1977 onward because for a short time the death penalty was suspended and called unconstitutional by the Supreme Court, that changed in 1976 with a new death penalty statute, reinstating it constitutional.
-This is a very controversial subject among citizens today as it has been for year and I want to look to see if I can find any patterns in location, race, age and more.
-While doing so I want to compare Florida with the rest of the nation on our own executions.
+I am working from 1977 onward because for a short time the death penalty was suspended and called unconstitutional by the United States Supreme Cour.
+That changed however in 1976 with a new death penalty statute, reinstating it as constitutional.
+This is a very controversial subject among citizens today as it has been for year and I want to look to see if I can find any patterns or trends in location, race, age and more.
+While doing so I will be comparing Florida with the rest of the nation on our own executions.
 I will be doing this all by using Webscraper for my data gathering and Tableau for all my visualizations.

 ---